 Jon Lindholm is from Helsinki and a graduate of Zurich University of the Arts.
-All of his artworks are exclusively available for purchase on this website.
-By buying directly from this website you benefit in three ways: You cut out the middle man, you save the retail premium and you make sure that you get the authentic product.
-Have fun exploring the collection and get in touch with us in order to get your delivery directly to your doorstep.
+All of his artworks are exclusively available for purchase via this website.
+Have fun exploring the collection and just contact us if you would like to buy an artwork.

 IF SOMETHING IS FOR FREE YOU ARE THE PRODUCT